postlund/pyatv/docs/documentation/protocols.md

 | Output    | Events-Salt | Events-Write-Encryption-Key |
 | Input     | Events-Salt | Events-Read-Encryption-Key |

+Even though the channel set up is initiated by the sender, the channel should be treated as originating from the receiver.
+This means that input and output keys shall be switched on the sender side (use `Output` as `Input` and `Input` as `Output` to SRP).

 After the stream has been started using `RECORD`, the receiver will send a "system info update", which is basically what is returned when requesting `/info`: